Top 10 Questions We Get Asked In the First Meeting

 For specialized creative, we collaborate with a trusted partner.
 We’ve developed great relationships with internationally recognized vendors in the museum space over the years and can either connect you with a partner or source them on as a subcontractor.

-Q: Are we able to track app performace?
+Q: Are we able to track app performance?
 Review data and analytics reports?

 A: Yes!
 Our content management system has a user-friendly data and analytics dashboard.
 You can login anytime and explore activity on your applications.
 Some of the data we collect includes how long visitors use the app, which pages are the most popular, and the device type used.
 This is also where you can also download any visitor generated responses from game module answers to emails collected.